ComputerScienceHouse/blog/_posts/2018-03-26-benchmarking-programing-languages.md

 Even before running the code I can expect [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) to be the slowest since it's the only interpreted language being tested.
-[Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)), on the other hand, is complied down to machine code so it should be significantly faster.
-[Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) should be somewhere in the middle since its compiled but runs in the Java Virtual Machine instead of directly on the hardware.
+[Rust](https://en.wikipedia.org/wiki/Rust_(programming_language)), on the other hand, is compiled down to machine code so it should be significantly faster.
+[Kotlin](https://en.wikipedia.org/wiki/Kotlin_(programming_language)) should be somewhere in the middle since it's compiled but runs in the Java Virtual Machine instead of directly on the hardware.

 The metric I'll be measuring here is the wall-clock execution time.
-Note that this approach has a inherit amount of inaccuracy due to how operating systems handle process scheduling.
+Note that this approach has an inherit amount of inaccuracy due to how operating systems handle process scheduling.
 However, it's also the metric that's most immediately understandable and comparable so it works well for this situation.